naelolaiz/fpga_tutorial/README.md

 Added [github actions CI jobs](https://github.com/naelolaiz/fpga_tutorial/actions) for simulating the examples with GHDL!
 ![screenshot github action](doc/screenshot_ci_job_with_ghdl.png)

-### Github-actions auto-generate logic diagrams of VHD files entities
+### Github-actions auto-generating logic diagrams of VHD files entities
 Each gitlab job creates a diagram of the indicated entities, and publishes the generated .svg diagrams as artifacts.
 ![dataflow_example auto-generated diagram](doc/dataflow_example.svg)

-### Github-actions auto-generate simulation signals views
+### Github-actions auto-generating simulation signals views
 Each gitlab job creates a screenshot of gtkwave showing the signals, and it is upload as an artifact:

 ![automatic screenshots of gtkwave!](doc/screenshot_automatic_generated_gtkwave_screenshots.png)